-- 2.1 Provide a convenient and legible movement network for pedestrians (including people living with disabilities) and cyclists, ensuring excellent connectivity and directness between residences and attractors such as schools, shops, public transport nodes, sports ovals, and employment centres. - 2.2 Include footpaths or shared paths on all roads in the road types hierarchy except laneways and minor access streets (refer to Road Network Principles and DCP Chapter B2: Residential Subdivision). - 2.3 Take advantage of easements, riparian areas and open space areas to create convenient pedestrian and cycle links (or "short-cuts") that maximise accessibility between different precincts and land uses. - 2.4 Implement a wayfinding strategy to provide clear and coordinated information for access to facilities and services within the West Dapto Release Area and surrounding areas. - 2.5 Provide safe and secure bicycle parking or storage facilities at key destinations in town and village centres, sports ovals, community facilities, transport interchanges and key open space areas. - 2.6 Include bicycle parking and end-of-trip facilities as part of the development of employment, business and commercial sites, particularly in town and village centres. - 2.7 Ensure that the West Dapto cycleway network integrates with the wider surrounding regional cycle routes
+- a) Provide a convenient and legible movement network for pedestrians (including people living with disabilities) and cyclists, ensuring excellent connectivity and directness between residences and attractors such as schools, shops, public transport nodes, sports ovals, and employment centres. - b) Include footpaths or shared paths on all roads in the road types hierarchy except laneways and minor access streets (refer to Road Network Principles and DCP Chapter B2: Residential Subdivision). - c) Take advantage of easements, riparian areas and open space areas to create convenient pedestrian and cycle links (or "short-cuts") that maximise accessibility between different precincts and land uses. - d) Implement a wayfinding strategy to provide clear and coordinated information for access to facilities and services within the West Dapto Release Area and surrounding areas. - e) Provide safe and secure bicycle parking or storage facilities at key destinations in town and village centres, sports ovals, community facilities, transport interchanges and key open space areas. - f) Include bicycle parking and end-of-trip facilities as part of the development of employment, business and commercial sites, particularly in town and village centres. - g) Ensure that the West Dapto cycleway network integrates with the wider surrounding regional cycle routes.

-Principle 3 - Attractive and safe environment
+6.3.3 Principle 3 - Attractive and Safe Environment

-- 3.1 Design streets to provide a high level of pedestrian and cyclist amenity and safety, creating public space where people want to be. - 3.2 Provide convenient and safe road crossing points, traffic calming (where appropriate) and tree planting to enhance the pedestrian and cycle environment. - 3.3 In high pedestrian demand areas such as town and village centres, further increase pedestrian amenity and safety through path widening, driveway access controls and other site-specific actions to improve pedestrian priority. - 3.4 Incorporate Crime Prevention Through Environmental Design (CPTED) principles in the planning of walking and cycling facilities.

-- 3.5 Consider innovative technologies for lighting key off-road paths, including solar lighting and luminescent pathway materials, etc. - 3.6 Construct pedestrian and cycle infrastructure according to AustRoads and Australian Standards, with attractive and durable materials and well-designed landscaping treatments. - 3.7 Incorporate supporting infrastructure such as seats, bike rails, shade structures, bubblers and viewing or rest areas into the active transport network where appropriate.
+- a) Design streets to provide a high level of pedestrian and cyclist amenity and safety, creating public space where people want to be. - b) Provide convenient and safe road crossing points, traffic calming (where appropriate) and tree planting to enhance the pedestrian and cycle environment. - c) In high pedestrian demand areas such as town and village centres, further increase pedestrian amenity and safety through path widening, driveway access controls and other site-specific actions to improve pedestrian priority. - d) Incorporate Crime Prevention Through Environmental Design (CPTED) principles in the planning of walking and cycling facilities. - e) Consider innovative technologies for lighting key off-road paths, including solar lighting and luminescent pathway materials, etc. - f) Construct pedestrian and cycle infrastructure according to AustRoads and Australian Standards, with attractive and durable materials and well-designed landscaping treatments. - g) Incorporate supporting infrastructure such as seats, bike rails, shade structures, bubblers and viewing or rest areas into the active transport network where appropriate.